The Royal Air Force will perform an F-35B Lightning role demonstration in 2024, it has been revealed.

 The role demonstration has been confirmed for the Royal International Air Tattoo on Saturday 20th and Sunday 21st July, and will also participate in other UK events.

 The RAF has, until now, made only very limited airshow appearances with its F-35s.
-A joint team of US Marine Corps and Royal Air Force aircraft and pilots performed solo displays at the Royal International Air Tattoo 2016, and RAF jets have performed flypasts and hover demonstrations at the Royal International Air Tattoo since 2018, the Duxford Battle of Britain Airshow in 2018, and the RAF Cosford Airshow since 2022 – occasionally also flying in formation with other aircraft like a Spanish Navy Harrier and the BBMF’s Lancaster.
+A joint team of US Marine Corps and Royal Air Force aircraft and pilots performed solo displays at the Royal International Air Tattoo 2016, and RAF jets have performed flypasts and hover demonstrations at the Royal International Air Tattoo since 2018, the Duxford Battle of Britain Airshow in 2018, the Yeovilton Air Day 2019 and the RAF Cosford Airshow since 2022 – occasionally also flying in formation with other aircraft like a Spanish Navy Harrier and the BBMF’s Lancaster.
 However, with each appearance consisting of just two or three passes, they fell short of being classed as a full role demonstration.

 In comparison, this year’s show will last around ten minutes and will feature fast and slow passes, high-G turns, an opening of the internal weapons bay and hovering manoeuvres.